 Please see our information on victims of crime, including possible victim compensation programs in the United States.

 CRIMINAL PENALTIES: While you are traveling in the Republic of the Congo, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different from our own.
-It is important to carry some form of identification at all times in the ROC.
+It is important to carry some form of identification at all times.
 Wallets should contain only a small amount of cash and be free of all credit cards.
-In the Republic of the Congo you may be taken in for questioning if you are stopped by the police and are unable to produce an acceptable form of identification.
-A common practice among policemen in the ROC is to stop foreigners and accuse them of minor infractions (which may or may not be valid).
+You may be taken in for questioning if you are stopped by the police and are unable to produce an acceptable form of identification.
+A common practice among policemen is to stop foreigners and accuse them of minor infractions (which may or may not be valid).
 When this occurs, the police do not want to write a ticket, but rather request the person to pay a fine on the spot.
 The U.S. Embassy does not encourage anyone to pay fines.
 The Embassy recommends that all travelers carry a copy of their U.S. passport and Congolese visa to prevent them from being taken by police or armed assailants during an attempted bribe.

-If you travel within the Republic of the Congo, you should carry your passport, as you may be asked to register with immigration upon arrival in a new location.
+If you travel to a new region within the Republic of the Congo, you should carry your passport, as you may be asked to register with Immigration Service officials upon arrival in a new location.
 It is illegal to take pictures of government buildings, military installations, and other key parts of infrastructure such as ports, train stations, and airports.
 In general, it is best to keep your camera out of sight and ask permission prior to taking photos.
 If permission is refused, don’t take the photo.

 Detention: Local security forces, especially traffic police, routinely detain foreigners to solicit bribes.
 Detention of U.S. citizens, particularly in remote areas, may not always be promptly reported to the U.S. Embassy by Congolese authorities.
 You are encouraged to carry a copy of your passport and valid visa for the Congo with you at all times so that, if questioned by local officials, proof of identity and U.S. citizenship is readily available.
 If detained or arrested, U.S. citizens should always ask to be allowed to contact the U.S. Embassy.

-Ferry Service to Kinshasa: Commercial ferry service between Brazzaville and Kinshasa normally operates from 8 a.m. to 4 p.m.
-Monday through Saturday and 8 a.m. to 12 p.m. on Sunday, but the ports may close completely with minimal notice.
+Ferry Service to Kinshasa: Commercial ferry service between Brazzaville and Kinshasa normally operates from 8:00 a.m. to 4:00 p.m., Monday through Saturday, and 8:00 a.m. to 12:00 p.m. on Sunday, but the ports may close completely with minimal notice.
 A special exit permit from the Republic of the Congo’s Immigration Service and a visa for the Democratic Republic of the Congo are required to cross the Congo River from Brazzaville to Kinshasa.
-Likewise, an ROC visa is required when arriving by boat in Brazzaville.
+Likewise, a visa for the Republic of the Congo is required when arriving by boat in Brazzaville.

 Accessibility: While in the Republic of the Congo, individuals with disabilities may find accessibility and accommodation very different from what they find in the United States.
 Although local law prohibits discrimination against people with handicaps, this law is not widely enforced.
 Furthermore, there are no laws requiring access to transportation, communication, or public buildings for persons with disabilities.
 There are few sidewalks and no curb-cuts.
 Most buildings do not have functioning elevators.
 People living in the Republic of the Congo with disabilities must rely on their families for support.